-- 4. The duties and responsibilities of the advisory council on agriculture as they pertain to the establishment of agricultural values shall include, but not be limited to, providing timely advice, comments and recommendations to the state board of equalization and assessment in regard to: - a. the rules for the implementation of the income capitalization method of establishing agricultural values: - b. agricultural economic data and their utilization in the development of economic profiles; and - c. agricultural values prior to their promulgation.
+4. The duties and responsibilities of the advisory council on agriculture shall include, but not be limited to, providing timely advice, comments and recommendations to the state board of equalization and assessment in regard to the establishment of agricultural assessment values.